coutinhos321/coutinhos321/README.md

 My name is Simone Coutinho and I am a 4th year Computer Engineering Student @ University of Waterloo.

-🔭 Throughout my university journey, I have continuously developed an interest for Data Science/Engineering/Governance.
+🔭 Throughout my university journey, I have continuously developed an interest for Data Science/Engineering.
 🤔 Solving complex data problems is my passion and knowing that the world of data is endless makes me hopeful!
 ⚡ I have previous practical experience with SQL, Python, C++, HTML, CSS along with various tools.

+Feel free to connect with me on Linkedin: www.linkedin.com/in/simone-coutinho03
 <!--

 **coutinhos321/coutinhos321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: